 Skull’s Rainbow Room is Nashville’s only downtown jazz lounge.
 It’s been around since 1948, located in Printer’s Alley not far from the Honky Tonks.
 This is a great spot in Nashville to go for drinks, music, and dinner.
 Just make sure you make your reservations in advance.
 Visit their website here.

 Even with two visits to Nashville, we still have several restaurants on our list to try.
-All of these restaurants get brilliant reviews on travel blogs and Trip Advisor, and most of them were recommended to us by friends.
+Both of these restaurants get brilliant reviews on travel blogs and Trip Advisor, and most of them were recommended to us by friends.
 Even though we never got a chance to eat at these restaurants, they should still make your list of places to eat in Nashville

 This was recommended to us for the brunch, some saying that Husk serves the best brunch ever.
 We have also heard rumors that Husk serves a pretty tasty cheeseburger, too.